 When using a bank as Trustee, an irrevocable Trust is set up between the property purchaser and the bank, this is known as a Fideicomiso, in which the bank serves as a trustee that holds the title to the property for a small service fee (about $500 per year).

 When using a Mexican corporation as Trustee, an irrevocable Trust is set up between the property purchaser and the Mexican corporation, this is known as a Corporate Trust.
 The corporation holds the title on behalf of the property purchaser but does not hold the title as an asset to the corporation.
 A small one-time fee is charged to establish the Corporate Trust.

 With either the Bank Trust or Corporate Trust, the property purchaser is beneficiary of the trust and holds exclusive ownership rights to the property.
 These are the rights to use and improve the property, sell, lease, will or mortgage the property.
 Upon the death of the owner, the estate then becomes beneficiary of the trust.
 If the beneficiary has a Mexican will, he or she can name a second beneficiary as well.
 In order to avoid probate issues, co-owners can be listed on a Fideicomiso.

 Closing costs can vary widely between holding the property through a Bank Trust or Corporate Trust.

-- Corporate Trust purchasers can expect closing costs of $4000 USD.
+- Corporate Trust purchasers can expect closing costs of approximately $5500 USD.

 Learn more about buying property in Mexico, download our free Mexico Real Estate Guide.